-- Transportation between your home and Bella Bella, BC at the beginning and end of the trip - Personal belongings and equipment as per "Gear Lists" - Meals and accommodation in Bella Bella/Shearwater prior to Day 1 of the photo tour - Any extra personal expenses incurred because of weather, logistical delays, or missed flights - Any gratuities for the crew of the Passing Cloud What To Expect?
+- Meals and accommodation in Bella Bella/Shearwater prior to Day 1 of the photo tour - Any extra personal expenses incurred because of weather, logistical delays, or missed flights - Any gratuities for the crew of the Passing Cloud

+What To Expect?

-- Cool and rapidly "changeable" weather (daytime highs of about 18-22C or 65-72° fahrenheit) with the possibility of moderate to heavy rain - Mostly calm seas, but with some bouts of rolling or choppy water - Hearty, healthy and delicious food - Always warm, always dry floating basecamp! - A truly unique and once-in-a-lifetime experience!
+- Cool and rapidly "changeable" weather (daytime highs of about 18-22°C or 65-72°F) with the possibility of moderate to heavy rain - Mostly calm seas, but with some bouts of rolling or choppy water - Hearty, healthy and delicious food

+- Always warm, always dry floating basecamp! - A truly unique and once-in-a-lifetime experience!